nsidc/git-training/doc/index.rst

 ..
-    Add the contents of `home.md` to this page.
+    Add the contents of `home.rst` to this page.
-.. include:: home.md
+.. include:: home.rst
-    :parser: myst_parser.sphinx_